Liferay 7 installation is all you need to know before you start working with it.

 These are JDBC properties used by Liferay 7 to establish interaction with the MySQL database.
 You also need to create a schema – liferay71ce in MySQL, which I have mentioned in jdbc.default.url property above.

 Note: For Liferay 7, you need to install MySQL 5.7 or above.

 Settings for Performance improvement in Local

-Before starting Liferay we will do some settings to increase the performance of Liferay in local environment.
+Before starting Liferay, we will do some settings to increase the Liferay’s performance in the local environment.
 Open setenv.bat file in above folder – tomcat-9.0.6\bin.
-You will see its content as below.
+You will see its content as follows.

 if exist "%CATALINA_HOME%/jre1.6.0_20/win" (